netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Thanks to Acee Lindem for triggering the discussion on data model vs. module.

+   Thanks to Mahesh Jethanandani for the thoughtful AD review.

 The author of RFC 8407:
 : Andy Bierman
 : YumaWorks